bugwrangler/Vagrant_Jenkins/README.md

 # Vagrant-Jenkins

-This repo is for Vagrant Jenkins box, The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.
+A Vagrant box based on Ubuntu trusty64 for Jenkins CI, The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.